 Based on its average 5-year and quarterly capital gains KINGSFORD, 2032 saw average growth in the long term.

-KINGSFORD, 2032 in NSW belongs to the local government area of Randwick.
+KINGSFORD, 2032 in NSW belongs to the local government area of Randwick (C).

 Figures from the previous quarter show that capital gains for real estate buyers in KINGSFORD are low, as opposed to average gains per annum over the past five years.